JJ Giltinan International Trophy: 1950s and 1960s

-The following regatta at Auckland in 1965 began a wonderful era for Australian skipper Bob Holmes who took the championship in Travelodge, which was the same boat Ken Beashel had sailed as Schemer to win the 1963 title, also at Auckland.
+In the 1965 regatta at Auckland, Australian skipper Bob Holmes won the championship in Travelodge, which was the same boat Ken Beashel had sailed as Schemer to win the 1963 title - also at Auckland.

 Holmes successfully defended his title with Travelodge in 1966 (to become the first Australian two-time winner), but his attempt to win a third consecutive championship was thwarted in 1967 at Sydney when Don Barnett narrowly and dramatically took the championship in Associated Motor Club.
 Barnett and team's consistency and good seamanship in very testing conditions won a hard-fought regatta against Holmes and Len Heffernan.

 Auckland was the venue in 1968 and again three Australian boats dominated this series.
 There was, apparently, little harmony in the Australian team, as two protests were lodged against fellow team members.

 Bob Holmes' Travelodge won each of the first two races only to be disqualified from the second following a protest by Ken Beashel in Daily Telegraph for a breach by Holmes against another Australian boat.
 Daily Telegraph then won races three and four, but had to survive a protest by Holmes in race three, before Beashel could regain the title he first won in 1963.

 The 1969 series on the Brisbane River produced the championship's first tie which required a sail-off between two Australian boats Travelodge (Bob Holmes) and Rod Zemanek's Willie B. Again.
 A protest had a major effect on the overall result when Willie B. was disqualified for a breach of the port and starboard rule against Guinness Lady, after winning race three.

 The special match race sail-off between Travelodge and Willie B. was a gripping race as the two skiffs were separated by just a few seconds around the entire course and the lead changed many times.
 Travelodge finally took line honours by just 26s which gave Holmes his third Giltinan title – the only skipper to do that at the time.

 Bruce Farr skippered Guinness Lady into third place behind Holmes and Zemanek but was certainly unlucky not to be an even stronger challenger.
 Gear failures in each of the first two races robbed the young skipper who recorded two wins and a second placing in the final three races.